luodaihong/django_cas/README.txt

       If undefined, the CAS middleware will check the view being rendered to see if it lives in `django.contrib.admin.views`.
     * `CAS_EXTRA_LOGIN_PARAMS`: Extra URL parameters to add to the login URL when redirecting the user.
+    * `CAS_EXTRA_LOGOUT_PARAMS`: Extra URL parameters to add to the logout URL when redirecting the user.
     * `CAS_IGNORE_REFERER`: If `True`, logging out of the application will always send the user to the URL specified by `CAS_REDIRECT_URL`.